UCI's Esports Program: Carrie Linden's Experience

 We're all about doing things transparently here at Hitmarker, so we've provided some info as to why we partnered with the University of California, Irvine to promote their online esports program, and even spoke to an actual graduate from the program to share her experience with you.

-If you follow us on social media or use our site regularly, there’s a good chance you’ve seen us promoting an online esports program from the University of California, Irvine.
-This is our first step towards monetization and our first official partnership deal.
+If you follow us on social media or use our site regularly, there’s a good chance you saw us promoting an online esports program from the University of California, Irvine in the first few months of 2019.
+This was our first step towards monetization and our first official partnership deal.

 The decision to place an advertisement on our homepage wasn’t taken lightly, and we tried to integrate it as neatly into the flow of things as possible.
-We also made sure that UCI’s offering was authentic and legitimate, and that it could offer real value to our users.
+In fact, after hearing feedback from you all, we also made the advert dismissable if you'd seen it before and decided it wasn't something you were interested in.
+We were also sure to investigate UCI’s offering course to ensure it was authentic and legitimate, and that it would offer real value to our users.

 We were most eager to find out about the credentials and qualifications of the course instructors.
 In an industry where authenticity is key, ensuring that the people leading the program cut the mustard was our first priority.